Skip to product information

 For many, Foucault’s essay has helped crystallize an ongoing polemic about our ‘re-mix’ society.
 A society where nothing is original, and we swim, even wallow in the fragmentary and chaotic currents of change, forever legitimizing our expressions by references to the past.

 In the background of this painting, please observe the money and roses that fall from Heaven.
-When we all recover from COVID 19, it will be up to us what we choose as our symbols of human beauty...
+When we all recover from all the recent attempts to suppress us through censorship, confuse us through the 'woke' ideology, and wake up to the lies and deception perpetrated by the so called elites, it will be up to us what we choose as our symbols of human beauty...

 Each Fine Art Print is titled, numbered and signed in Ketna’s handwriting.
 Depending on each composition’s ‘personality’, colour spectrum and destined geographical location, the Artwork is printed either as a C-Type print on Fuji gloss paper or as a Giclee print on Hahnemuhle Photo Rag paper.
 (For humid countries e.g Singapore, C-type Fuji paper is advised as it is does not let moisture and mould through)All Prints are made at the most accredited and reputable Printing studios using the best quality fine art archival paper available.
 The studio meticulously keeps account of each numbered print, including when and who it was sold to, so there is no chance of duplication.
 Each Fine Art Paper Print comes in an edition of 50, so for the three sizes, the total prints ever made will be 150.
 Each Metal Print comes in an edition of 25, so for the three sizes, the total prints ever made will be 75.
 Each Acrylic Print comes in an edition of 10, so for the three sizes, the total prints ever made will be 30.
 For each composition, there are up to 5 Artists Proofs for colour and production quality checks.
 The total edition for each artwork is therefore 260.
 Each Print is made to order.
 Please allow 10 working days for delivery.
 UK delivery is free; everywhere else £25 extra.